japinol7/the-codemaster/README.md

 	      > That means that when you leave a level, all effects and NPCs
 	        in that level get paused; to be reactivated as soon as the player enters that level again.
-	      > This is a game feature, not a bug.
+	      > This is not a bug, it's a feature.
 	        Yeah, really.
 It is a design decision.
 	    > Number of levels implemented for this demo: 24.
 	> Doors: